 Matthias de Sousa, an indentured servant, was the only black person to serve in the colonial Maryland legislature.
 As such he is the first African American to sit in any legislative body in what would become the United States.

 As one of nine indentured servants working for Father Andrew White, a Catholic priest, de Sousa arrived at St Mary’s City, St Clements Island, Maryland, in 1634 on the ship The Ark along with White and other European settlers.
 De Sousa was probably of mixed African and European (possibly Portuguese) descent judging by land records that record him being called a ‘Molato’ (Mulatto) by a priest in the colony.

-For the first few years he lived in Maryland, de Sousa worked for Jesuit priests although the exact details of his activities are not know.
+For the first few years he lived in Maryland, de Sousa worked for Jesuit priests although the exact details of his activities are not known.
 Generally such servants built and maintained churches and houses for the Jesuits.

 In 1638, having worked for the required four years as an indentured servant, de Sousa became a free man.
 He earned money by continuing to work for the priests.
 He also traded English goods with Indians for animal furs and food.
 In 1641 he commanded a small boat on a two month voyage to trade with the Susquehannock Indians.
 In 1642, de Sousa sailed as master of a ketch belonging to the Provincial Secretary, John Lewger.